 Aesculus pavia (Hippocastanaceae)

 1995 Gold Medal Winner, Pennsylvania Horticultural Society.
-When Red Buckeye blooms in the spring, all eyes turn upward to its red candles.
-This magical native tree bears flowers in the form of a candelabrum, in panicles 6-12" tall and 4-6" wide.
-The first hummingbirds of the season visit to sip nectar.
-Five-fingered palmate leaves are like tiny umbrellas, accompanied by curious fall-ripening seed pods.
-It's considered good luck to carry one of the shiny brown seeds in your pocket.
-Red Buckeye becomes a small tree of 10-15' and prefers dappled shade, as along the woodland's edge.
-An eastern exposure is good; avoid a southwestern exposure because of possible leaf scorching.
-Brilliant yellow fall foliage lights up woodland areas, and the flowers make unique additions to fresh spring flower arrangements.
+This favorite native blooms with a candelabra of red-flowering panicles in early spring, inviting the first hummingbirds of the season to sip its nectar.
+Five-fingered palmate leaves are like tiny umbrellas, accompanied by curious seed pods that ripen in fall — carry one of these shiny brown Buckeyes in your pocket for good luck.
+Red Buckeye grows into a small tree of 10-15', and prefers the dappled shade of woods edge.
+Plant with an eastern exposure in morning sun, where afternoon shade will protect leaves from scorching.
+Brilliant yellow fall foliage lights up woodland areas, and the flowers make a unique addition to a springtime arrangement.

 Bloom color: red